 Basketball Entry Pass

-One of the most simple yet important variations of an entry pass is the inbound pass.
-In order for a team to dribble up the court and begin their offensive possession, the ball must be inbounded to indicate that play has begun.
 One member of the team on offense stands behind the line (baseline or sideline, depending on where the ball is being inbounded) and throws the ball to a teammate standing on the other side of the line.
 Once the exchange is completed, the ball has officially been put in play.
-At no point during the inbounding process can the player receiving or throwing the pass step over the line.
+At no point during the inbounding process can the player receive or throw the pass step over the line.
 While this is unlikely to happen in a game, especially the professional level, the infraction results in a loss of possession.

 Post Entry Pass